packet-nova/packet-nova.github.io/_posts/2025-12-15-Data-Oriented-Inheritance.md

 How should we model this in C#?

-In this article we’ll see why creating a whole class for each monster type is an anti-pattern when the _only difference between monsters is data_.
-Instead, we’ll look at simpler and safer ways to store it.
+In this article we’ll see why creating a whole class for each monster type is undesirable when the _only difference between monsters is data_.
+We'll then look at simpler and safer ways to store it.

 ## Working with Enums
 Taking our three monster types, we can quickly represent them using an enumeration: